Teamwork/node-webkit-base-app/docs/code-style.md

 - No inline scripting.
 - Write everything in [CoffeeScript](http://coffeescript.org).
+- Try not to use abbreviations / shorthand in variable names and comments.
 - Variable names should be in camelCase.
 - Boolean variable names should start with `is`, e.g. `isHorizontal`.
 - Boolean variable names shouldn't be negative; i.e. `isShown = true` is better than `isHidden = false`.